Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 It wasn’t that I particularly minded menial tasks such as this.
 But I couldn’t help the feeling that the ‘Chancellor’ had become an errand boy at the moment.
 Yet, that suited me over some stuffy office handling desk work.

 “You don’t know how much time this saves us.
 Thanks a bunch, Mr. Chancellor.
-And to your Electi as well.”
+And to your Electi friend as well.”
 A burly guy, who was likely the foreman, approached me.

 A tremor went down my spine.